Rio faces 'big challenge' to build credible doping lab

 SOCHI, Russia Brazilian authorities face a 'big challenge' to build a credible doping lab in time for the 2016 Olympics in Rio de Janeiro, the head of the Swiss anti-doping lab, Martial Saugy, said on Tuesday.

-Saugy's lab is responsible for testing samples during next year's soccer World Cup in Brazil after the Rio lab was stripped of its WADA license to test for banned substances last year.
+Saugy's lab is responsible for testing samples during next year's football World Cup in Brazil after the Rio lab was stripped of its WADA licence to test for banned substances last year.

 The scientist, however, said building a lab from scratch capable of processing the thousands of tests conducted during Olympic Games in time for the 2016 Olympics would be a "tremendous task", even with more than two years to go.